Majoring & Minoring

 Anthropology

 The Anthropology major is designed to develop a critical awareness and understanding of the diversity of peoples and cultures, and of the relevance and application of anthropological perspectives and methods to contemporary issues.
-The program specializes in the Caribbean, Latina/o’s in the U.S. and the U.S-Mexico Borderlands, and is anchored by a faculty member each in Anthropology and Feminist Studies.
-Courses cover issues central to our contemporary global society: questions of race, class and gender; environmental (in)justice; and the making of religious and spiritual forms and identities.
-Additionally, contributing courses from Political Science and Religion address politics and social change in Latin American and Caribbean societies, gender in/and religions, spiritual traditions in native America, pilgrimages and more.
-Anthropology majors acquire solid grounding in both the social and cultural theory employed and generated by anthropologists and the ethnographic methods that define our discipline and conduct and present a paper based upon their own independent research.
+The program specializes in the Caribbean and the African Diaspora in the U.S. and beyond.
+Courses cover issues central to our contemporary society: questions of race, class and gender; whiteness, cultural heritage, and environmental (in)justice.
+Additionally, contributing courses from Feminist Studies, Political Science and Religion address Latinx spiritualities, Chicana feminisms, politics and social change in Latin American and Caribbean societies, gender in/and religions, spiritual traditions in native America, pilgrimages and more.
+Anthropology majors acquire solid grounding in both the social and cultural theory employed and generated by anthropologists and the ethnographic methods that define our discipline.
+Majors also conduct their own independent research and present a paper based upon that research.

 Students seeking a major in Anthropology complete the requirements for the BA degree.
-Students are required to complete a period of in-depth ethnographic research during which they collect data for their capstone.
+Students are required to complete a period of in-depth ethnographic/historical anthropological research during which they collect data for their capstone.
 This research period must be completed by end of the fall semester of their senior year and must entail a minimum of four weeks of intensive research or its equivalent.
 Students are encouraged to conduct this research during a study abroad experience with an appropriate study abroad program (see approved list of study abroad providers).
-Students may also complete this research through extending a project begun in the Theory and Method course, or otherwise developing a project.
+Students may also complete this research by taking the Southwestern University Racial History Project course in the Fall before capstone or otherwise developing their own project.

 Major in Anthropology